actions/toolkit/docs/action-types.md

 ## Why would I choose a host action?

-JavaScript actions decouple the unit of work from the environment and run directly on the host machine or VM.
+JavaScript actions decouple the unit of work from the environment and runs directly on the host machine or VM.

 Consider a simple example of testing a node lib on node 8, 10 and running a custom action.
 Each job will setup a node version on the host and custom-action will run its unit of work on each environment (node8+ubuntu16, node8+windows-2019, etc.)